 - Phillip K. Dick's short story, Paycheck, employs one of these as a centerpiece of the conflict.

-- The Doctor Who episode "The Chase" (with the first Doctor William Hartnell, and only the third Dalek story ever) features a Time-Space Visualiser which can view any event in history.
+- "The Chase" (with the first Doctor William Hartnell, and only the third Dalek story ever) features a Time-Space Visualiser which can view any event in history.

 - The Atavachron from Star Trek: The Original Series.

 - In Star Trek: Enterprise, the time traveller Daniels uses a device like this, while he is congratulating Captain Archer for successfully fixing the time stream.